werbhelius/PermissionsCheckerSample/README.md

 #### Known bug
 Here will collect some known issues, if there is a good suggest, please contact me with issue

-* request android.permission.CALL_PHONE 时，if u call number with “ intent.setAction(Intent.ACTION_CALL) ” ，Mi Phone will disregard the permission request instead execute their own permission settings
+* when request android.permission.CALL_PHONE ，if u call number with “ intent.setAction(Intent.ACTION_CALL) ” ，Mi Phone will disregard the permission request instead execute their own permission settings

 ## License